-Social justice and a holistic approach to healthcare are integrated into the entire curriculum for the Psychiatric Mental Health Nurse Practitioner — Post - Master’s Second Certificate.
+Social justice and a holistic approach to healthcare are integrated into the entire curriculum for the Psychiatric Mental Health Nurse Practitioner — Post - Graduate Second Certificate.
 The program is designed to ensure that you are grounded in medical-pharmacological approaches to mental health, learn a “whole person” approach that integrates alternative and complementary therapies, and recognize social and diverse differences in the community that you will be serving.

 Our hybrid model offers the convenience of online instruction combined with the 1:1 connection fostered by on-campus learning experiences two to three times a term.
 The program includes 540 hours of in-person clinical experiences facilitated by St. Catherine University.